Sukimasuki: Manga

 Written and illustrated by Yumi Unita, Sukimasuki was serialized in Shogakukan's seinen manga magazine Spirits Zōkan Ikki (re-branded as Monthly Ikki in 2003) from November 30, 2001, to April 25, 2003.
-Shogakukan released a compiled tankōbon volume on July 30, 2003.
+Shogakukan collected its ten chapters in a single tankōbon volume, released on July 30, 2003.

 Live-action film

 A live-action film adaptation was announced in October 2014.
-The film is directed by Kōta Yoshida and stars Exile's member Keita Machida as Heisaku and Kokone Sasaki as Fumio.
-The film premiered on February 7, 2015.
+The film was directed and scripted by Kōta Yoshida and produced by Stairway.
+The music was composed by Akira Matsumoto and Yue Ichizuka.
+It stars Exile's member Keita Machida as Heisaku and Kokone Sasaki as Fumio.
+The film premiered in Japanese theaters on February 7, 2015.